marcjulianschwarz/obsidian-file-link/README.md

 - toggle visibility of file endings
 - decide if the file link should open the file or the folder where the file is located in

-This has only been tested on macOS and will only work on macOS.
+This plugin has only been tested on macOS and will only work on macOS.
 Other OS support will be available in future releases.

 ## How to use it: